 - Maintain correct posture, or else you might end up stretching the wrong way which will cause more harm than good

 - Always start at a slow pace to last longer.

 If you have any injury or medical condition, perform the stretches under supervision and talk to your healthcare provider before starting any program.
 If you’re unsure on how to perform stretches correctly, do it under a certified trainer’s guidance.
-You can tune in to LIVE interactive online sessions on GOQii PRO within the GOQii App, where you can get one-on-one guidance in real time by certified fitness experts.
+You can book a LIVE, interactive, online, GOQii PRO session from the GOQii App, where you can get one-on-one guidance in real time by certified fitness experts.

 We hope this article on effective stretches for muscle recovery helps you.
 For more articles on fitness, check out Healthy Reads now!